 The Maroon and Gold started the day breaking the school record in the 800-yard freestyle relay.
 The team of sophomore Madelyn Smith (Allegan, Mich./, sophomore Anna Serino (Pinckney, Mich./Pinckney), sophomore Kendall Murphy (Modesto, Calif.) and, junior Abby Van Harn (Grand Rapids, Mich./Grand Rapids Christian) had the fastest time in the morning session at 7:28.72.
 The previous school record was set in 2016 at 7:31.21.
 The Knights finished sixth overall, earning All-America honors.

-Junior Sarah Bradley (Wheaton, Ill./Wheaton North) tallied a 15th-place finish at 341.55 points.
+Junior Sarah Bradley (Wheaton, Ill./Wheaton North) tallied a 15th-place finish on the one-meter diving board at 341.55 points.
 Earning All-America honorable mention honors.

 The Knights close the season on Saturday for the final day of the NCAA Division III Swimming & Diving Championships.